-Practising certificate renewal for Scottish solicitors opens in August and must be completed online by 31 October.
+Practising certificate renewal for Scottish solicitors is now open and must be completed online by 31 October 2023.

 It’s important that the Society's record of you and your career status is accurate.
 If there are any inaccuracies in the online renewal form, please edit them by clicking the pencil icon where possible, or email email@example.com if you can’t edit the information on screen.
 Applicants are referred to the Solicitors (Scotland) Act 1980 and the Society's Rules.

 Our record of your principal address, telephone number and email address will appear on the renewal form if we already have details.
 Please provide an email address specific to you, rather than a generic address for the firm such as firstname.lastname@example.org.
 This will assist us in our communications with you.
 Email is our primary method of communication with members and is essential for your Smartcard, so it’s important we have an appropriate address for you.

 If you are involved in more than one firm details will be shown here.

 If you hold a practising certificate details will be shown here.